They'll paralyze your mind

 - The Thanagarians from Hawkman, Tamaranians from Teen Titans, and the citizens of Rann from Adam Strange have all had turns being antagonists at some point but they tend to be more gray than many of the aliens here.

-- The trading card series did have a reason for the attack (Mars will soon blow up, so the Martians need a new home quickly), though jumping directly to a brutal, excessively cruel invasion was kinda bastardly.
+- The Mars Attacks! series, based on the trading card series from The '60s (see page image), featured Martians running amok on Earth.
+This race seemed to be Always Chaotic Evil in every version.
+The trading card series did have a reason for the attack (Mars will soon blow up, so the Martians need a new home quickly), though jumping directly to a brutal, excessively cruel invasion was kinda bastardly.

 - The comic Brain Camp, whose alien birds were collaborating with the leaders of a kids' camp to use the kids as incubators for their young.
 True the race was dying on its own, but it's still squicky to see aliens bursting out of teenagers.